TensorTeen/tensorteen.github.io/_pages/about.md

 [06 June 2024] I have joined Sarvam.AI as an intern working on building AI agents for Multi-lingual Healthcare use case.

-You can reach out to me through email me22b102@smail.iitm.ac.in.
+You can reach out to me through email [me22b102@smail.iitm.ac.in](mailto:me22b102@smail.iitm.ac.in?subject=%5BAcademic%20Website%5D).

-this is academic pages web site (markdown), add relevant links wherever necessary

-2/2